-Superior Uniform Group embraces this goal.
+Superior Group of Companies, Inc. (“SGC”) embraces this goal.
 While we believe the risk of slavery or human trafficking in our supply chain is low, we nonetheless have a variety of mechanisms in place to assess and reduce the risks.

 * * *

-Superior Uniform Group seeks to build relationships with our suppliers based on mutual benefit, trust, performance, and a joint commitment to continuous improvement.
+SGC seeks to build relationships with our suppliers based on mutual benefit, trust, performance, and a joint commitment to continuous improvement.
 We require our suppliers to operate ethically and to comply with all contract terms, laws, and regulations.
-Each supplier must agree to and comply with our Supplier and Vendor Compliance Manual, which, in part, prohibits our contractors and suppliers from using involuntary or forced labor.
+Each supplier must agree to and comply with our Contractor/Supplier Compliance Manual and/or other requirements, which, in part, prohibits our contractors and suppliers from using involuntary or forced labor and human trafficking.

-Superior Uniform Group employs various methods for assessing the risk of slavery and human trafficking in our supply chain, including routine visits to facilities by employees and assessments by third-parties.
+SGC employs various methods for assessing the risk of slavery and human trafficking in our supply chain, including routine visits to facilities by employees and assessments by third-parties.
 Many of our supplier’s facilities are assessed by the Worldwide Responsible Accredited Production (WRAP) program, which is an independent, non-profit organization dedicated to the certification of lawful, humane, and ethical manufacturing throughout the world.
-Superior Uniform Group also conducts periodic announced and unannounced audits and visits of suppliers’ facilities and requires suppliers, when possible, to be certified by an independent organization.
+SGC also conducts periodic announced and unannounced audits and visits of suppliers’ facilities and requires suppliers, when possible, to be certified by an independent organization.